agilityfeat/terraform-aws-webrtc-ventures-chime-starter-kit/README.md

 With your DNS correctly updated you can reach your application on the configured domain.

 ## Conclusions
-For any inquiries and questions contact our team at [info@webrtc.ventures](mailto:info@webrtc.ventures).
+For any inquiries and questions contact our team at [team@webrtc.ventures](mailto:team@webrtc.ventures).